 |A dehumidifier placed in the room will stop window condensation

 If you really want to eliminate your problem, place a dehumidifier in the room (preferably by the offending windows).
-This portable unit will remove moisture from the air to the point that it won’t “stick” to your windows any more.
-These guys are quiet, energy efficient that will last season after season – they are well worth the investment.
+This portable unit will remove moisture from the air to the point that it won’t “stick” to your windows any more (as described above).
+These guys are quiet, energy efficient and will last season after season – they are well worth the investment.
 Here’s a very popular model at Amazon.com

-The best way to disrupt the warm, moist air from moving to and sticking to your cool windows is to get air moving.
-If it’s not too cold outdoors, opening the house up (cracking doors or windows ever so slightly) can be the solution.
+The best way to disrupt the warm, moist air from moving to and sticking to your cool windows is to disrupt stale air and get it moving.
+If it’s not too cold outdoors, opening the house up (cracking doors or windows slightly) can be the solution.
 This allows the colder, drier air from outside to mix with the warmer air around your windows.
 In older homes that aren’t sealed as well, this happens already, as cooler air from the outside sneaks in around windows.
 If you’re getting window condensation, it just means your house is sealed relatively well and energy efficient.
-You probably have newer or double-glazed windows.
+You may even have newer or double-glazed glass on some of your windows lending to thi.
 Many times though, it’s best to just turn the house fan on in your forced-air system to move the air around.
 If you’re already running a furnace/heater though, and the blower is running, flip your switch to continuously run the fan.
 That means, air will be moving even when heat isn’t coming out.
 Be sure to have curtains open so the circulating air can move around and help dry up the window condensation faster.
 If you have a longer-term window condensation problem, then you may need to add a dehumidifier to your HVAC system or get a less expensive portable one.

 Before getting a dehumidifier though, let’s look at how to decrease the overall humidity in your home.
-It’s obvious that showers, baths and cooking creates a lot of moisture in your home.
-Always be sure to run the exhaust fan to eliminate moisture.
-Here are some other causes of moisture in your home that you may want to think about changing or addressing:
+It’s obvious that people’s bodies/breathing, showers, baths and cooking create moisture in your home.
+To cut down some of these water sources, be sure to run the exhaust fan in kitchens and baths.
+Here are some other causes of moisture in your home that you may want to consider as you reduce your home’s relative humidity:

 - Houseplants: the more you have, the more humidity